ajite/hebikani/README.rst

     pip install hebikani

-If you are missing libraries check the  `documentation <https://hebikani.readthedocs.io/en/latest/install.html>`_
+Check the  `documentation <https://hebikani.readthedocs.io/en/latest/install.html>`_ to install audio libraries on OSX and Linux or if the japanese characters do not display on Windows.

 RUN
 ---